How you set the stage for your new employee's first day is critical to creating a positive impression and building strong connections from the start.

 - One-on-one meetings with you to discuss position description, performance expectations, appropriate attire, time and leave, etc.

-- Designated times for the new employee to take the New Employee Orientation e-course and attend the Employee Benefits Orientation.
+- Designated times for the new employee to take the New Employee Orientation e-course, attend the Employee Benefits Orientation, and attend the New Employee Welcome event.

 - Meetings with other key colleagues.